Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Motivation

 \section{Motivation}

-We begin by briefly reviewing the standard EnKF, which is a natural choice for the problems considered here, because it is derivative free and because it scales to high-dimensional systems; these two features have led to its widespread adoption in many practical applications including weather prediction, climate science, physical oceanography and reservoir engineering.
+We begin by briefly reviewing the stochastic EnKF~\cite{burgers1998analysis}, which is a natural choice for the problems considered here, because it is derivative free and because it scales to high-dimensional systems; these two features have led to its widespread adoption in many practical applications including weather prediction, climate science, physical oceanography and reservoir engineering.
 Despite these advantages, the EnKF exhibits notable difficulties when applied to compressible flows with shocks.
-To study this behavior, we use a hyperbolic-tangent surrogate shock to examine how sharp transitions challenge state-space EnKF updates and lead to spurious oscillations.
+To study this behavior, we use a hyperbolic-tangent surrogate shock to examine how sharp transitions challenge the EnKF update and lead to spurious oscillations.